 In OOT, a 9 or 10-year-old Link is being raised by the Kokiri, a sort of woodland sprite-ish race that all stay as children forever and have guardian fairies (none for Link, how sad).
 The Kokiri are all watched by the Great Deku Tree, who is feeling green in the gills lately, so he sends Navi the fairy off to get Link, since the guy has a magical destiny.
 Link defeats a monster inside the tree, but it turns out he was doomed anyway since some schmuck named Ganondorf cursed him.
 You see, the Great Deku tree held a spiritual stone, and Ganondorf wants that along with two others so he can open the Door of Time in the Temple of Time and enter the Sacred Realm where he can steal the Triforce for power!

 Link learns about this and goes to warn the royal family, succeeding in telling Zelda, who immediately believes him since she’s prophetic and thinks Ganondorf is the worst anyway.
 She tells Link to get the other two spiritual stones while she protects the Ocarina of Time (this is also needed to open the Door of Time), so that way they can get to the Triforce first and protect it.
-Unfortunately, they missed the part where Link is too young to be doing any of this shit, so when he gets the stones and opens the door, he ends up getting sealed by the Sage of Light insight the Chamber of Secrets (within the Sacred Realm), while Ganondorf skips on through and grabs the Triforce, casting darkness over the land.
+Unfortunately, they missed the part where Link is too young to be doing any of this shit, so when he gets the stones and opens the door, he ends up getting sealed by the Sage of Light inside the Chamber of Secrets (within the Sacred Realm), while Ganondorf skips on through and grabs the Triforce, casting darkness over the land.
 The only silver lining is that Ganondorf is such a baddie, he couldn’t take the Triforce whole: it split into thirds, and while he did a lot of damage with one piece, the other two fell safely in possession of Link and Zelda.

 With the help of now-awake sages and Zelda (who is actually the Goddess of Time and head sage, which means she has some healing and gate-opening powers), Link is able to defeat Ganondorf.
 Zelda thanks him by sending him back in time to his 9-year-old self so they can just…not do the thing.
+Just ignore the time paradox it creates, okay?

 What’s funny is that before writing that out, I always had thought of OOT’s narrative as a straightforward hero adventure tale.
 It’s true that there’s the “chosen one” aspect of this, but the importance of Zelda being just as inextricable a piece shouldn’t be understated.
 OOT took the “defeat the bad guy to save the princess” trope and made it “defeat the bad guy and the princess will help, too.”

 There’s also how each geographical area and each sage feels fleshed out and has their own issues.
 Ruto had to sort of quickly shape up as the sage of water after being rather self-involved and carefree as a kid.
 Darunia throws himself into the Fire Temple to the point of self-harm as a way of trying to save his people.
 Nabooru is the second-in-command of the Gerudo who realizes the danger Ganondorf poses and does what she can to subvert his plans even before darkness falls over Hyrule.
-It’s not Citizen Kane or anything, but these characters along with Link and Sheik/Zelda hammer home the theme of responsibility, and in a rather compelling way.
+It’s not Citizen Kane or anything, but these characters, along with Link and Sheik/Zelda, hammer home the theme of responsibility, and does so in a rather compelling way.
 Even Malon insists on staying in a bad situation for the good of the animals of Lon Lon Ranch helps to support this.
 There aren’t many pieces that feel extraneous, and this is the game where you spend a fair amount of time running across the map to deliver eye-drops.

 The ending is rather beautiful in this regard too… Zelda sends Link back in time to subvert this in a different timeline, while she herself has to try and pick up the pieces of the world that has now fallen apart.
 Her background arc is almost mind-boggling when you think about it, given the way she spent seven years training as a Sheikah, ultimately to sneak into Hyrule and do what she could until Link was ready to take up the mantle of Hero of Time.
 We’re not talking small things either—Sheik saved Ruto’s life!

 All in all, though the story does lead the player from Dungeon A to Dungeon B without much hesitation, the tale it tells to do so is one that creates a sense of urgency, and a deeply felt sense of loss, too.
-It’s upsetting to see ReDeads wandering through the market, and I’ll be damned to find a player who didn’t want Kokiri Forest free of monsters as soon as possible.
+It’s upsetting to see ReDeads wandering through the town market, and I’ll be damned to find a player who didn’t want Kokiri Forest free of monsters as soon as possible.

 Hero who’s got no time